RabbitMQ Administration

 ],

-Please note that you'll then need to configure each queue that you'd like to use with RabbitMQ individually in your store's env.php - otherwise, they'll still default to using MySQL instead.
+Please note that on older versions of Magento (Below 2.4.5) you may need to configure each queue that you'd like to use with RabbitMQ individually in your store's env.php - otherwise, they'll still default to using MySQL instead.

 https://developer.adobe.com/commerce/php/development/components/message-queues/#change-message-queue-from-mysql-to-amqp